How to Convert a Floor Plan to 3D Using SketchUp

 Creating Slab Floor

-There are two types of wall in a floor plan.
-There are: Interior Wall and Exterior Wall.
+There are two types of wall in a floor plan, which are

-Copy the floor, exit the group, and then choose ‘edit' > 'paste in place'.
-You can use the offset tool, type in seven to offset the exterior walls using the floor.
+Copy the floor, exit the group, and then click the 'edit' button, and then choose the 'paste in place' option.
+It is possible to offset the exterior walls using the floor by using the offset tool, type in seven to offset the exterior walls.

-It is a good idea to shut off every line as you go along.
-This can be made a lot easier with the Edge Tools2 plug-in by Thom-Thom.
+Turning off every line as you go along is a good idea.
+With the Edge Tools2 plug-in by Thom-Thom, this can be made much easier.
 Using the 'edge tools' option of 'tools' > 'find edge gaps', you will be able to quickly locate any gaps in the drawing.

 Adding Door Frame